-A Summary & Objective with Experience:
+Cashier Summary & Objective with Experience:

-“Enthusiastic cashier with two years experiences looking for the next challenging opportunity.
+"Enthusiastic cashier with two years of experiences looking for the next challenging opportunity.
 With a solid track record of accuracy and high levels of customer service while providing a fast and effortless checkout process in busy environments.
 Quick learner and interested in new systems and technologies that help contain high levels of customer satisfaction.
-Proven flex ability, including night and weekend shift.”
+Proven flex ability, including night and weekend shift."

-An Objective without experience:
+Cashier Objective without experience:

 "To obtain a Cashier position at Target using exceptional customer service skills and the ability to use the cash register effectively."

-Summary with experience:
+Cashier Summary with experience:

 "Proficient, experienced cashier looking for an opportunity in a results-driven workplace.
 Motivated team player with a proven track record of providing a fast checkout while maintaining high levels of accuracy and customer service.
 Quick to learn new technology and develop in-depth product knowledge.
 Verifiable reliability, including weekend and night shifts."

-Summary without experience:
+Cashier Summary without experience:

 "A hard-working, happy and friendly high school graduate looking for a cashier position in retail or other industries.
 I show a clear understanding of customer service, maintaining good communication skills.
 Confident with math and on the spot calculations."

-Summary without experience:
+Cashier Summary without experience:

-“Motivated and reliable team player looking to find a cashier position in a part-time role to utilize my customer service skills.
+“Motivated and reliable team player looking to find a cashier position in a part-time role to utilize my customer service skills.”

-Job Description & Responsibility Examples
+Cashier Resume Job Description & Responsibility

 - Provided excellent customer service.